- For annual performance, please refer to our Sustainability Report 2020.

 Rail, Light Rail and Bus

-As a caring and responsible transport operator, we aim to deliver a safe and pleasant journey to every passenger.
 We continuously identify new opportunities to enhance the safety features of our assets.
 This is paralleled by our community engagements to raise awareness of our customers and the general public on rail and road safety.

 Road and Track Safety

 Given that light rail vehicles run on tracks which are shared with other road users and cannot be totally partitioned, we minimise potential safety hazards by widening platforms, providing additional lighting at junctions within the MTR boundary, and placing zigzag barriers to guide pedestrians to watch for approaching traffic before crossing the tracks.
-Continuous efforts are also made to refresh drivers' safety awareness and educate the local community on safety around the MTR Bus and Light Rail system.
+Continuous efforts are also made to refresh drivers' safety awareness and educate the local community on safety around the MTR Light Rail and Bus system.

 To strengthen our preparedness and further enhance communication and collaboration with relevant parties in response to emergency situations, we participate in major exercises with the emergency services involving different scenarios.